Be8-Systems/be8-engine/README.md

 ## Scripts
 ### building
-Rollup creates two versions a esm6 version and a minified iife one.
+Rollup creates two versions one is a esm6 version and a minified iife one.
+Both can be found in /dist.

 ```bash
 npm run build